kiriclope/NeuroFlame/README.md

 # NeuroTorch

 ## Introduction
-This package provides an implementation of a recurrent neural network trainer and simulator with pytorch.
+This package provides an implementation of a recurrent neural network simulator with pytorch.
 The network can have multiple neural populations, different connectivity profiles (all to all, sparse, tuned, ...).
 For more info look at the config files in ./conf/.